CDTDigital/cal-notify/README.md

 ## Multidisciplinary Team

-assembled a multidisciplinary team to deliver the prototype.
+Assembled a multidisciplinary team to deliver the prototype.
 We created a “war room” where team members worked side-by-side and freely collaborated across all aspects of the solution from the user experience design to the technical programming and usability testing.
 The team included the following labor categories / team members:

 1. Product Manager - Savita Farooqui
 2. Technical Architect - Abdul Farooqui